collapsed-stacks/startups/questions/3660/how-are-online-sales-taxed.md

 - tagged: `united-states`, `taxes`, `sales`, `international`, `singapore`
 - score: 2

-<p>For example, I have a company incorporated in Singapore and I've sold software to a buyer from US.
-What taxes do I have to pay in this case?</p>
+For example, I have a company incorporated in Singapore and I've sold software to a buyer from US.
+What taxes do I have to pay in this case?

 ## Answer 3664